 Keep your head elevated

 Lying flat will increase your discomfort.
-When you lay like that, you’ll feel the excess phlegm collecting at the back of your throat.
+When you lie like that, you’ll feel the excess phlegm collecting at the back of your throat.

 Use a saline nasal spray or rinse